AK960/PacketWatcher_App/README.md

 ### Must <!-- Critical, must be delivered for project success -->
 - Implement Client Functions
 - Implement Server Logic
-- Output In- and Outstream of sockets in LogCat
+- Output In- and Output stream of sockets in LogCat
-- Output of communication endoint in LogCat
+- Output of communication end point in LogCat
-- Output Log Messages regarding Server Socket, especially bounded portnumber
+- Output Log Messages regarding Server Socket, especially bounded port number
 - Outsourcing of socket.accept() off the main thread
 - Timeout to close server socket if no request comes in

 ### Should <!-- Important but less time critial, can be implemented later -->
-- Output In- and Outstream of sockets in output Field
+- Output on- and output stream of sockets in output Field
 - Change button content if server is running (state variable)
 - Making outputFields scrollable
 - Coping with screen rotation